JobPath

 Weaknesses.

-- Browser clients only.
+• Browser clients only.
 If the interviewer sends a desktop Zoom link, the extension can't attach.

-- No real OS-level stealth.
+• No real OS-level stealth.
 The Chrome window itself is captured by screen-share — the overlay is hidden via CSS focus, but it's not OS filtering.

-- No screenshot reading for live coding (Codility, HackerRank tasks — no help).
+• No screenshot reading for live coding (Codility, HackerRank tasks — no help).

-- ChatGPT API only.
+• ChatGPT API only.
 No Claude option, no model choice.

-- Pricing inconsistency on the site: the landing shows ~1500 RUB/mo, the checkout header sometimes flashes ~3900 RUB/mo.
+• Pricing inconsistency on the site: the landing shows ~1500 RUB/mo, the checkout header sometimes flashes ~3900 RUB/mo.
 Confusing.

 Who fits.
 People who refuse to install anything and live entirely in the browser.
 Decent entry point to the category.
 On real interviews it's the weakest of the six.

-ShadowHint — RU-only, Windows-only, aggressive marketing
+ShadowHint — RU-only, no Linux, aggressive marketing

 Strengths.
 Supports 16+ video-call platforms: Discord, Meet, Teams, Zoom (browser), Jitsi, Webex, VK Calls, Yandex Telemost.
 RU-localized interface, RU-tuned prompts, RU-domain question bank — clearly targeted at the Russian candidate.